mcsiple/shinyoverview/README.md

 # Introduction to Shiny

 Scripts for a presentation on Shiny and its utility.
-The presentation and material were originally written for the Fay lab at UMassD and have since been adapted.
+The presentation and material have been adapted for many different uses-- hopefully yours is below!

 ***